 Abstract:

-Purpose: This study aims to analyze the influence of ex-officio leadership, organizational culture, loyalty, and organizational commitment on job satisfaction, with career path serving as a mediating variable among employees of the Batam Indonesia Free Zone Authority (BP Batam).
+Purpose: This study analyzes the influence of ex-officio leadership, organizational culture, loyalty, and organizational commitment on job satisfaction, with career path as a mediating variable among BP Batam employees.

-Methodology/approach: A mixed-method design was adopted, combining quantitative analysis through Structural Equation Modeling–Partial Least Squares (SEM-PLS) with qualitative in-depth interviews.
-A total of 211 employees were selected as respondents using Slovin’s formula, ensuring representativeness of the study population.
+Methodology/approach: A mixed-method design combining quantitative SEM-PLS and qualitative in-depth interviews.
+211 employees were selected using Slovin’s formula to ensure representativeness.

-Results/findings: Career path positively affects job satisfaction, while ex-officio leadership, organizational culture, and loyalty show no direct impact.
-Conversely, organizational commitment significantly influences both career path and job satisfaction, underscoring its vital role in employee satisfaction and development.
+Results/findings: Career path positively affects job satisfaction.
+Ex-officio leadership, organizational culture, and loyalty show no direct impact.
+Organizational commitment significantly influences both career path and job satisfaction, highlighting its importance.

-Conclutions: The study concludes that strengthening career path opportunities and reinforcing organizational commitment are key strategies to enhance job satisfaction in public sector organizations like BP Batam.
-Meanwhile, leadership and cultural factors need further alignment with employee expectations to generate a stronger impact.
+Conclusions: Strengthening career path opportunities and reinforcing organizational commitment are key strategies to enhance job satisfaction in BP Batam.
+Leadership and cultural factors require better alignment with employee expectations.

-Contribution: The study provides empirical evidence on the ex-officio leadership model in Indonesia’s public sector and enriches the understanding of career path and organizational commitment as mediating and direct drivers of job satisfaction, offering valuable insights for human resource management in similar organizations worldwide.
+Contribution: Provides empirical evidence on ex-officio leadership in Indonesia’s public sector.
+Enriches understanding of career path and organizational commitment as mediating and direct drivers of job satisfaction, offering insights for HRM in similar organizations.

 Downloads